MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 I have been diving into the topic of a "[second brain](https://fortelabs.co/blog/basboverview/)", a method of saving and linking  our ideas, insights and thoughts.
 I was interested in this for a few reasons:

 - To assist in active reading.
-I've read a lot of books and blog posts which often resinate with me.
-One week later i've forgotten the advice or ideas that the reading inspired.
+I've read a lot of books and blog posts which often resonate with me.
+One week later I've forgotten the advice or ideas that the reading inspired.
 I wanted to reduce the amount of reading I was doing, while increasing the value I was getting out of it.

 - To act as a personal knowledge base of things I was researching or working on (eg. personal electronics projects or [home automation](https://hodgkins.io/securing-home-assitant-with-cloudflare)).